The Savvy Way to Experience Mt. Kazbek & the Caucasus

 August can especially produce warm days with very slushy (or little) snow at base camp and on the first part of the summit day climb.
 We can’t guarantee good weather on your summit day, but it’s worth scheduling your climb in this time period to give yourself the best chance of success!

-Georgia summers are also very busy for those doing cultural touring.
-The pros of this time of year is that all parts of the country are accessible due to lack of snow and open roads, particularly to Tusheti.
-It's very green in Georgia in the summer, especially deep in the mountains.
-The downside of travel at this time of year is the extreme heat, especially in the lowlands of Tbilisi.
+Caucasus summers are also very busy for those doing cultural touring.
+The pros of this time of year is that all parts of the country are accessible due to lack of snow and open roads, particularly to Tusheti, Georgia.
+It's very green in the first half of the summer, especially deep in the mountains.
+The downside of travel at this time of year is the extreme heat, especially in the lowlands around Tbilisi, Baku, and Yerevan.
 So be aware of this if planning your cultural tour in this time.

 June and early October are climbing months in that the weather is warm enough, but they are still colder than July-August, so be prepared for this.
 April/May are the ideal months for back-country skiing and ski-mountaineering ascent/descents of Kazbek.

 We schedule most of our Kazbek Climbs between July & September.
 The reason for this is having the best chance of summit success for our climbers, in regards to warmer weather and lower chance of thunderstorms/blizzards.
 While this doesn’t always hold true at such a high elevation, be aware of this if planning a summit in the shoulder season.

 If you're looking to do a cultural tour around the Caucasus in this time, May and June are extremely green months in the country (and not too hot), and September/October is the peak of Fall colors, with the summer heat having already passed.
 So these are ideal times to do cultural touring in the Caucasus.